iLib-js/ilib-loctool-webos-appinfo-json/README.md

 ## Release Notes
 v1.7.0
-* Added the `mappings` conguration which a mapping between file matchers and an object that gives info used to localize the files that match it.
+* Added the `mappings` configuration of the mapping which is a mapping between a file and an object that gives info used to localize the files that match it.
-* Added feature not to do localization if the file is already located in localization directory.
+* Added feature not to do localization if the file is already located in the localization directory.
 * Updated not to load common data repeatedly if it's loaded from another plugin in a project.

 v1.6.1